Definitions

 Identities

 Identities overlap and occur simultaneously, not discretely or serially and because identities are experienced in many ways; one’s power does not rest on a single axis (or category) of identity.
-Within each category that defines identity, there are several sub-categories; both are enumerated below:
+Within each category that defines identity, there are several sub-categories; some of these are enumerated below:

 - Ethnicity: single race, bi- or multi-racial;

-- Demographics: gender/sex, age, disability, sexual orientation, languages spoken, religion, marital status;
+- Demographics: sex, age, disability, sexual orientation, languages spoken, religion, marital status;

 - Geographic location: rural, urban, suburban, military bases, poor neighborhoods;